containerd/btrfs/README.md

 Native Go bindings for btrfs.

-As opposed to other drivers, this driver pre-generates native Go definitions, rather than using cgo.

 # Status

 These are in the early stages.
 We will try to maintain stability, but please